anyatarascina/pyRVtest/TUTORIAL.md

 product_data = pd.read_csv(pyblp.data.NEVO_PRODUCTS_LOCATION)
 ````

-It is possible to estimate demand and test conduct with other databases, provided that they have the structure described here https://pyblp.readthedocs.io/en/stable/_api/pyblp.Problem.html#pyblp.Problem .
+It is possible to estimate demand and test conduct with other databases, provided that they have the `product_data` structure described [here] (https://pyblp.readthedocs.io/en/stable/_api/pyblp.Problem.html#pyblp.Problem).

 ## Estimate demand with PyBLP
 Next, you estimate demand using PyBLP ([Conlon and Gortmaker (2021)](#pyblp)).